Less Stress for the Holidays 5; Defeating Depression and Taming Tension

 - Workplace stress remains a factor during the holidays.

-Stress and tension account to some degree for 75% of our doctor visits.
-Our bodies do not differentiate between physical danger, and psychological threats.Whether we are facing an actual tiger at the door (rare, in most cases), a nightmare traffic jam, or are anxiously fretting about bills, schedules and work, our body cannot tell the difference.
-What the body feels is stress.
+Stress and tension account to some degree for 75% of doctor visits.
+Your body does not differentiate between physical danger, and psychological threats.Whether you are facing an actual tiger at the door (rare, in most cases), a nightmare traffic jam, or are anxiously fretting about bills, schedules and work, your body cannot tell the difference.
+What your body feels is stress.
 Tension.
-A desire to flee or to fight is created, and we are suddenly filled with hormones.
+A desire to fight or flee is created and you are suddenly filled with hormones to escape danger.

 Adrenaline is a stress hormone, secreted by the adrenal glands, near the kidneys.
 Adrenaline increases the heart rate and respiration (you begin breathing faster and your heart is pounding).
 It also inhibits the production of insulin and increases the burning of sugar and fat, so the body has energy for a fight or flight situation.
 Over time, repeated adrenaline rushes can lead to weakening of the heart muscle, heart failure and heart attack.
 It can also lead to memory loss in the brain.